acraevschi/germanic_strong_verbs/README.md

 ### Simulation Study

 A simulation study is conducted to assess the false positive rate of the hierarchical model-fitting procedure.
 Synthetic datasets are generated under the non-hierarchical model (`sim_history.R`), ensuring no inherent differences across regimes.
 The hierarchical model is then fitted to this dataset to test whether it will erroneously detect regime-based difference.
 This validation confirms that the hierarchical model does not produce spurious results, reinforcing the reliability of the main study findings.

-A brief description of the analysis of the results of the models in presented in `results_analysis_summ.Rmd`.